By Erik Marcus

-Let’s take a look at vegan vitamin D supplements and whether you should take one.
+Let’s explore whether vegans ought to take a vitamin D supplement.
 This is a relatively straightforward topic with a few interesting twists.
-If you’re vegan, the information covered here can protect your health.
+The information covered here can protect your health.

-Vitamin D is naturally present in only a few foods.
-So, as we’ll see, the only practical way to meet your needs is through supplements, fortified foods, or exposure to sunlight.
+Only a few foods naturally contain vitamin D. So, as we’ll see, the only practical way to meet your needs is through supplements, fortified foods, or exposure to sunlight.

 Vegan Vitamin D Brands